 4. Cupcake Liners Coming Loose

 Nothing says “homemade” quite like a cupcake wrapper falling away from the cake itself, but you might want them to stay put.
+For some great ideas on how to keep your cupcakes secure, check out our cupcake packaging ideas.

 Possible Reasons: